Pictures of Turtles: Gallery and Info

 Box turtles are popular pets, but what is a box turtle?
-There are several different species, but they all share two primary characteristics:
+There are several types of box turtles, but they all share two primary characteristics:

 - Their shells have a high dome shape.

 - When threatened, they can completely close their shells for protection, rather than just pulling inside the shell.

 Understanding more about these turtles can help pet enthusiasts decide if a box turtle is right for them.

 Box Turtle Locked Up in Its Shell

 When threatened, a box turtle can completely close its hinged shell to stay safe from predators.
 Young children and curious turtle owners should be warned that the turtle's shell is very strong.
 It can be very painful if a finger is trapped when the shell closes, and the shell cannot be forced open without harming the turtle.